Sacramento Spinal Cord Injury

 Additional injury categories encompass lacerations and central cord syndrome.
 In cases of severe spinal cord injury (SCI), individuals frequently experience paralysis and a lack of sensation and reflex function below the site of injury, which encompasses autonomic functions like breathing and essential activities such as bowel and bladder control.

 Over time, individuals with SCI may develop additional symptoms, including pain or heightened sensitivity to stimuli, muscle spasms, and sexual dysfunction.
 Moreover, SCI patients face an increased risk of secondary medical complications such as urinary tract infections, respiratory infections, and pressure ulcers.

 The video below presents an overview of a spinal cord injury.Causes of Spinal Cord, Back & Neck Injuries

 The leading causes of SCI vary by age.
 Among persons under age 65, automobile and other motor vehicle crashes are the leading cause.
 Among persons over 65, falls cause most SCIs.
 Other causes include:

 - Extreme twisting of the trunk

 - Sports injuries (landing on the head)

 Spinal cord injuries can be severe and life-altering.
-I understand that your immediate goals after going through such trauma are to get your medical bills paid and covered, make sure you do not suffer financially through any lost wages, and make sure your insurance company will pay for future treatment relating to your injuries.
+Our Sacramento spinal cord injury attorneys understand that your immediate goals after going through such trauma are to get your medical bills paid and make sure you do not suffer financially through any lost wages.
+We will ensure the insurance company pays for any future treatment related to your injuries.

 - Being Productive after Spinal Cord Injury